toda-lab/pygplib/docs/howto-use-pygplib.rst

 previous code block.
 Remember that a first-order variable runs over vertices (valid binary codes), in other words, a variable never runs outside domain.
-To impose this (called *domain constraints*) on first-order variables, we added ``tup``, a tuple of propositional formulas of ``Prop`` class, one for each first-order variable, in the above code block.
+To impose this (called *domain constraints*) on first-order variables, we need to add ``tup``, a tuple of propositional formula objects, one for each first-order variable.

 Let us visualize a domain constraint for a better understanding.